nitinchotia2014/nitinchotia2014/README.md

 7. **Values** - Honesty, Flexibility, Dedication.
 8. **Attitude** - Constant learning, responsibility, and belief in the capability of the team.

-- 🔭 I’m currently working on building my portfolio website and making a wrapper in Angular for a js library
+- 🔭 I’m currently working on react three fiber and blender
 - 🌱 I’m currently learning React Native
 - 👯 I’m looking to collaborate on Angular project
 - 📫 How to reach me: nitinchotia2014@gmail.com